rancho-dart/dart_forwarder/README.markdown

    The service is set to start automatically after installation, but maybe can not start automatically at the first time, because the default configuration file is not suitable for your environment.

 5. Configure the system:
+   - dartd uses nfqueue to capture packets, it depends on the following settings:
+      1) Enable IP forwarding
-   - Edit /etc/sysctl.conf to enable IP forwarding:
+         Edit /etc/sysctl.conf to enable IP forwarding:
          ```bash
          net.ipv4.ip_forward=1
          ```
-      Make sure the forwarding is enabled, otherwise the NFQUEUE forward queue will not get any packets captured.
+      2) The system has a default route.
+Otherwise some packets will be dropped instead of being forwarded.

    - If system is configured as Router-on-stick, you should edit /etc/ufw/sysctl.conf to disable ICMP redirect:
       ```bash